How do you spot the real bargains and avoid buying things you will later regret?

 Buy Now Pay Later deals can be a real trap.
 A year’s interest-free credit sounds like a great deal, but if you are just a day late paying at the end of the year, you get hit with a large interest bill immediately as it’s backdated to when you bought it!

 Get what you need at a good price

 Everybody loves a bargain.
-If you remember the points here, you may be able to bag a few real ones this weekend.
+If you remember the points here, you may be able to bag a few real ones this week.
 Good luck!